 While trying to find the blog post in which this prediction first appeared, I ran across an April 20, 2011 post in which Scott Adams dismissed rumors that Donald Trump was considering a run for president.
 He called the whole thing a big, fat practical joke Trump was playing on the media.
 He even tagged the post #General Nonsense.
 Fast forward to August 5, 2015: Scott predicted Hillary would win (with 95% certainty, sans new scandals), but that Trump was the only other real contender.
 Fast forward a few days to August 13, 2015: The Trump learning curve is strong with Scott as he now predicts Trump will be the next POTUS.

 (Claim that Trump’s presidential bid was a joke=-1.
 As for the later predictions, first that Clinton would win and then that Trump would win?
-Who cares?
-Scoring fall-back predictions would require a more complicated scoring scheme than I care to devise.
+It’s a wash: -1 for the Clinton prediction + 1 for the Trump prediction = 0.
 Of course, it’s possible Scott Adams has been right this whole time and the Trump presidency is just a big fuckin’ joke à la the Comedian from Watchmen.)

 Prediction #2 – “There is no way Trump picks some desiccated Governor from an important state as his running mate”